A Guide to First Fruits

 But what does this ancient agricultural festival have to do with the resurrection of Jesus?

 We all know that “firsts” are special.
-We all remember significant firsts in our lives such as our first car, our first home, and our first date.
+I’m sure we can all remember significant firsts in our lives such as our first car, our first home, and our first date.
 Firsts are significant to God too – and First Fruits is a phrase loaded with biblical significance.
-In Exodus 4:22, God calls Israel his “first born son”.
-As His first born, the Israelites were commanded to honor God by bringing “the best of the first-fruits of your soil to the house of the LORD your God” (Exodus 23:19).

-This is the first and perhaps most obvious meaning of First Fruits.
-It is giving back from the best of what we have as a thank offering and declaration of faith.
 By using the term to describe Jesus, Paul is letting us know that God gave His best for us, He did not hold back.
 Paul links First Fruits to Jesus’ resurrection, and by doing so implies that it would be of life-altering significance in world history.

 Passover commemorates the time the children of Israel were saved from death by the blood of an innocent lamb.
 It is no coincidence that Jesus’ death and resurrection took place on Passover.